Melissa Patent for Smart Proximity Matching Technology Renewed; Capabilities Boost Data Quality Efforts

 Melissa’s MatchUp tool leverages proprietary distance matching algorithm to ensure a single, accurate view of the customer

-RANCHO SANTA MARGARITA, Calif., Nov.
-01, 2023 (GLOBE NEWSWIRE) -- Melissa, a leading provider of global data quality, identity verification, and address management solutions, today announced the renewal of its patent for proximity matching technology featured in its global data quality tools and services.
+Rancho Santa Margarita, CALIF – November 1, 2023 – Melissa, a leading provider of global data quality, identity verification, and address management solutions, today announced the renewal of its patent for proximity matching technology featured in its global data quality tools and services.
 Integrated into MatchUp®, Melissa’s customer data deduplication software, the company’s patented distance algorithm enables distance criteria to be used in matching customer records, capitalizing on latitude, longitude, and proximity thresholds to help data managers eliminate duplicate records.
 These capabilities are especially beneficial in data quality operations for direct mail and marketing efforts across a range of sectors, including insurance, banking, healthcare, and more.

 “The ability to identify duplicate records that are geographically close to one another is one more advantage in data management.
 Proximity matching is an ideal and innovative method of consolidating and removing duplicate business and customer records,” said Phil Maitino, Chief Technology Officer, Melissa.
 “Duplicates result in waste and inefficiencies that cloud your ability to get a single, accurate view of the customer.”